 NOTES (Natural Orifice Transluminal Endoscopic Surgery) is an emerging field of endoscopic surgery.
-These procedures use an endoscope with small advanced instruments passed down the esophagus and into the stomach where scarless surgery can be completed.
+A NOTES procedure uses an endoscope with small advanced instruments passed down the esophagus and into the stomach where scarless weight-loss surgery on the stomach and small intestine can be completed.
 This is different than the laparoscopic bariatric surgical approach, which uses small incisions in the abdominal wall.
 Bariatric NOTES procedures are now being developed and are called Endoscopic Bariatric Therapies (EBT).

 NOTES and EBT are still emerging fields.
 While they can accomplish scarless surgery, at this point in time, questions remain about the durability of their outcomes long-term.
 As such, at the BMCC we don’t typically recommend that patients choose this approach for a primary weight loss operation, however they may have a role if revision is needed.

 Is Minimally Invasive Weight Loss Surgery Right for Me?